Woman using tablet in office setting

 Registering Your Business Name

 Before your new business becomes a household name, you’ll have to decide what to call it.
-Activities like referring to your initial market research, using free online name generators, or coordinating creative brainstorm sessions with peers and colleagues can help you compile a detailed list of ideas.
+Activities like referring to your initial market research, utilizing online name generators, or coordinating creative brainstorm sessions with peers and colleagues can help you compile a detailed list of ideas.

 Pick a name that aligns with your brand identity, mission statement, and product offering, then take the necessary steps to legally protect it.
 It’s time to make things official.
 Protect your business’ identity by registering with the appropriate local, state, and federal agencies.
 If not, you and your business could fail to reap rewards like personal liability protection, and legal and tax benefits.